qmwnebrv/QRCodeGen/README.md

-# QR Label Generator
+# Label Generator

-Desktop app that loads a CSV, lets you pick a sample ID column, choose an Avery label format, and exports a multi-page A4 PDF of QR code labels — sized to match the physical sheet exactly.
+Desktop app that loads a CSV, lets you pick a sample ID column, choose an Avery label format and code type, and exports a multi-page A4 PDF of labels — sized to match the physical sheet exactly.

 ![App screenshot](app_screenshot.png)